Skip to main content

 Module description

 In this module, we will explore such issues and place them in historical context.
-We will consider the functions and purposes of these properties, and their place in our understanding of gender, class and national identities, from the eighteenth century to the present day.
-The course will not provide a history of architectural styles in the British country house, nor an overview of the art collections to be found in these buildings.
-Instead, it will focus on what the country house means, and has meant, to various ‘stakeholders’ over the last 300 years.
+We will consider the functions and purposes of these properties, and their place in our understanding of gender, class and national identities.
+We will not provide a history of architectural styles in the British country house, nor an overview of the art collections to be found in these buildings.
+Instead, we will focus on what the country house means, and has meant, to various ‘stakeholders’ over the last 300 years.
 These include those who have owned them, and those who have lived in them, but also country house tourists, from the eighteenth century through to the present day.

 Indicative syllabus